When the board asks about your security posture, what do you show them?

 After a breach, the first question regulators ask is: what assessments did you have?
 Can you demonstrate a consistent, defensible approach to measuring your security posture?
 Or will you be explaining why your methodology changed every time a new consultant walked in the door?

-APRA CPS 234 requires regulated entities to maintain information security capability commensurate with threats.
-The SOCI Act demands critical infrastructure operators demonstrate cyber security maturity.
-AESCSF reporting is now mandatory for energy sector participants.
-PCI DSS 4.0 raises the bar for anyone handling card data.
-These aren't suggestions—they're requirements with real consequences for non-compliance.
+In Australia, the pressure is already here.
+APRA CPS 234 requires security capability matched to the threats you face.
+The SOCI Act requires critical infrastructure operators to prove cyber maturity.
+And AESCSF reporting is now mandatory for the energy sector.
+Sell or operate offshore and more applies — the EU Cyber Resilience Act, DORA and GDPR each carry hard deadlines and penalties, and PCI DSS 4.0 raises the bar for anyone handling card data.
+These aren't suggestions — they're requirements with real consequences for non-compliance.

 Your board is asking harder questions.